ShopRunner/wildebeest/CONTRIBUTING.md

 ```

 6. Make your changes.
-7. Complete all items in the [pull request checklist](https://github.com/ShopRunner/creevey/blob/master/.github/pull_request_template.md) that you feel comfortable with.
+7. Complete all items in the [pull request checklist](https://github.com/ShopRunner/wildebeest/blob/master/.github/pull_request_template.md) that you feel comfortable with.
 Feel free to submit a PR with some loose ends, particularly if you are not sure about how to complete a checklist item.
 8. Submit your PR against the `wip` branch.

 ## Additional Notes

 - We prefer single quotes for one-libe strings unless using double quotes allows us to avoid escaping internal single quotes.
 - We use [numpy style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html) for docstrings.
-- We want Creevey to be compatible with Python 3.6+.
+- We want Wildebeest to be compatible with Python 3.6+.